Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 There is an astonishing amount of communication that must take place to deliver and bill for even a simple project.
 Minus a unified platform and standardized communication processes, some information is wont to slip through.

-For example, consider all the message that must past back-and-forth for a complex creative deliverable:
+For example, consider all the messages that must past back-and-forth for a complex creative deliverable:

 Now extend this to dozens of clients and resources - including third-party vendors and freelancers - and you have a serious challenge to scalable growth.